59 Electrically-Powered Aircraft

 Some believe eVTOLs can function like terrestrial buses or rail services running over specific routes at certain times.
 However, the convenience of eVTOL vehicles that can take off and land directly at the customer’s location, other than a designated eVTOL port or heliport, will likely be another primary mission. eVTOLs will have to function similarly to existing taxis or, like Uber, providing easy, efficient, and inexpensive point-to-point transportation for the general public.

-While there are a vast number of proposed eVTOL configurations, as shown in the figure below, they can be broadly categorized into the following:
+While there are many proposed eVTOL configurations, as shown in the figure below, they can be broadly categorized into the following:

 1. Oversized Drones: These are configurations with multiple propellers reminiscent of existing drones, such as quadrotors.
 While some have a small enough footprint to fit in a front yard or on a city street, it is essential to consider the regulations and infrastructure required to accommodate them.
 If regulations permit, the smallest versions could pick up and drop off a few passengers at their location.